SEGVeenstra/flutter_listenable_widget/README.md

 ## Additional information

-This package is aimed on simplicity and that's why you don't find certain things you might find in other state management libraries.
+This package is aimes for simplicity and that's why you don't find certain things you might find in other state management libraries.

 If you wish to optimize rebuilds, it's up to you to do so by calling `notifyListeners()` strategically.